Luce Line State Trail in transition

 Efforts are being made by the city to entice visitors to the lakefront promenade, parks, and the downtown areas of Winsted from those Luce Line entry points.

 Where the trail enters Winsted by Southview Park on the east, new signage was added in 2010, titled “Winsted Byway.”
-The signage can be found throughout town along the trail, and it directs visitors north to Mill Reserve Park and the lakefront promenade.
+The signs can be found throughout town along the trail, and they direct visitors north to Mill Reserve Park and the lakefront promenade.
 Plans are being considered to create a plaza entry in this area, as well, to provide trail users with seating and landscaping to make it more inviting.

 The Luce Line Trail entry on the west side of Winsted is south of the Cenex Winsted Farmer’s Co-op, on the west side of McLeod County Road 1.

-In December 2012, Winsted City Council approved contributing $100,000 for the trail using excess bond funds.
+In December 2012, the Winsted City Council approved contributing $100,000 for the trail using excess bond funds.

 By funding just over half of the project with local and state resources, the trail is more likely to receive state bonding funds for the remaining $1.6 million, according to supporters.

-The trail will be available for multiple uses, such as hiking, biking, inline skating, cross country skiing, and snowmobiling.
-A parallel horse trail is also included in the cost of the project.
+Once it is completed, the trail will be available for multiple uses, such as hiking, biking, inline skating, cross country skiing, and snowmobiling.
+A parallel horse trail will also be included.